5 Best Airlines To Fly To Europe In Business Class

 5. Virgin Atlantic

 British Airways and Virgin Atlantic are the two main British airlines that fly from North America to Europe, between New York and London, along with a number of other American cities.
-Both airlines feature in my top 10 best airlines for long-haul Business Class and I have also compared them directly in my best transatlantic airline for Business: British Airways vs. Virgin Atlantic.
+Both airlines feature in our top 10 best airlines for long-haul Business Class and I have also compared them directly in best transatlantic airline for Business: British Airways vs. Virgin Atlantic.

-Virgin’s The Clubhouse lounge is fun and has better food than BA’s Galleries lounges.
+Virgin’s The Clubhouse Lounge is fun and has better food than BA’s Galleries lounges.
 Virgin’s onboard food offering is more generous, the old seat is more comfortable for sleeping, and it has an onboard bar.
-But at this time, following our research it seems Virgin Atlantic does not offer any transatlantic flights featuring their new business class seats.
+But at this time, following our research, it seems Virgin Atlantic does not offer any transatlantic flights featuring their new business class seats.

 United Airlines Long Haul Business Class Flight Reviews

-In "Reviews"
+Recommended Post In "Reviews"

 American Airlines Long Haul Business Class Flight Reviews

-In "Reviews"
+Recommended Post In "Reviews"

 Virgin Atlantic Long Haul Business Class Flight Reviews

-In "Reviews"
+Recommended Post In "Reviews"

 Delta Airlines Long Haul Business Class Flight Review

-In "Reviews"
+Recommended Post In "Reviews"

 British Airways Long Haul Business Class Flight Reviews

-In "Reviews"
+Recommended Post In "Reviews"

 I have flown with British Airways many times and have reviewed their long-haul business class flights in First and Club World as well as Premium Economy.
 My trip reports in Business Class can be found below.
-Read More.
+Remember, if you are planning to book a flight or a luxury hotel, contact our luxury travel concierge to get a quote before booking.
+We offer free upgrades, free breakfasts, deals, and special benefits.
+British Airways and Virgin Atlantic are the two main British airlines that fly from North America to Europe, between New York and London, along with several other American cities.

 Consider The Specific Plane As Well As The Airline When Making Your Choice

-It is worth noting that for all the airlines mentioned above, it is not just the airline that should skew your choice, but also the plane you will be traveling on.
+It is worth noting that for all the airlines mentioned above, it is not just the airline that should skew your choice but also the plane you will be traveling on.
 Virgin, for example, offers an updated and an older Upper Class seat, depending on the plane – the latter older seat being rather shabby.

 United have launched their new Polaris seats, which have been routed onto the flights to Europe.
-American Airlines have also launched Super Diamond Business Class, but again it is not on all planes, and neither is the new Delta One seat.
+American Airlines has also launched Super Diamond Business Class, but again it is not on all planes, and neither is the new Delta One seat.

 The three American carriers, therefore, offer excellent Business Class products if you can book into a flight that features their newer seats.
 The new seats, in my opinion, beat the older British Airways Club Class (with no direct aisle access) and older Virgin Atlantic products (which are tatty) hands down.
-BUT if you fly on an older plane from these American carriers, you will not get this upgraded experience.
+However if you fly on an older plane from these American carriers, you will not get this upgraded experience.

 Book wisely, and you are in for a treat, particularly if you get the complete United Polaris or American Super Diamond experience.
 These two are the winners and are the best airlines to fly to Europe In Business Class.

-Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.